Ryan Coisson: Building Wealth and Managing Risk

 01:00:29.70 – Ryan Coisson

 Essential and just basic understandings of the market and it’s dramatically for a high earner.
-You know the mistakes are even more compounded and I think that you know now I see it as a sort of a disservice to not do it.
-Um, and so I’m excited about it.
+You know the mistakes are even more compounded and I think that now I see it as a sort of a disservice to not do it.
+So I’m excited about it.

 01:00:46.00 – Brian David Crane

-Um, yeah, yeah I I can say that um well I mean a couple of things I admire but you one of them is that I think you have a perspective on time.
+Yeah, I can say that, well I mean a couple of things.
+I admire but you one of them is that I think you have a perspective on time.

 01:01:01.36 – Brian David Crane